..

 .

-Interestingly, it seems the athletic arena is the great equalizer when it comes to highlighting the commonalities that exist between all people.
-Competitors of differing ideologies, or backgrounds, often discover new grounds for mutual respect after engaging one another in hard fought competition.
+Interestingly, it seems the athletic arena is the great equalizer when it comes to highlighting the commonalities that exist between people.
+Competitors of differing ideologies, or backgrounds, often discover new grounds for mutual respect after engaging one another in a hard fought competition.
 It seems, the closer one gets to the opponent the more one realizes the opponent is the same as one's self.
 This proved to be true with Jesse Owens and Luz Long in the 1936 Olympics.
 The Fuhrer didn't approve but we all know how his story ended. ..

 .